hvag/blog/mean.md

 ### Mongoose

 Let's bring Mongoose into play.
 Mongoose works with MongoDB, simplifying the modeling of application data.
-Here is an example of Mongoose in action (from:[mongoosejs.com](http://mongoosejs.com)
+Here is an example of Mongoose in action (from: [mongoosejs.com](http://mongoosejs.com))
 ```
 var mongoose = require('mongoose');
 mongoose.connect('mongodb://localhost/test');